WATER, fluid more precious than oil

 The largest, most comprehensive study ever done comparing the effectiveness of hand hygiene products shows that nothing works better in getting rid of disease-causing viruses than simply washing one’s hands with good old-fashioned soap and water.

 Among the viruses soapy hand washing flushes down the drain is the one that causes the common cold.
 Other removable viruses cause hepatitis A, acute gastroenteritis and a host of other illnesses.
-A separate key finding was that waterless handwipes only removed roughly 50 percent of bacteria from volunteer subjects’ hands.
+A separate key finding was that waterless handwipes only removed roughly 50 percent of bacteria from volunteer subjects’ hands."We studied the efficacy of 14 different hand hygiene agents in reducing bacteria and viruses from the hands.
+No other studies have measured the effectiveness in removing both bacteria and viruses at the same time." said a public health epidemiologist with the

 For the first time, too, the UNC researchers tested what happened when people cleaned their hands for only 10 seconds.
 That represented the average length of time researchers observed busy health-care personnel washing or otherwise disinfecting their hands at work.
 Previous studies have had people clean their hands for 30 seconds or so, but that’s not what health-care workers usually do in practice, and the study wanted to test the products under realistic conditions.